EU seeks new air traffic agreements in Gulf carrier battle

 BRUSSELS/BERLIN The European Commission is seeking a new European-wide air traffic agreement with Gulf states as a way of boosting European airlines against what some of them have termed unfair subsidies enjoyed by Middle East-based rivals.

-Europe's aviation industry, which contributes 110 billion euros ($119 billion) to EU gross domestic product, has been hit by the rapid expansion of Gulf airlines and shifting traffic flows to Asia.
+Europe's aviation industry, which contributes 110 billion euros (78.97 billion pounds) to EU gross domestic product, has been hit by the rapid expansion of Gulf airlines and shifting traffic flows to Asia.

 The EU executive, in a package of proposals unveiled on Monday to boost the competitiveness of Europe's aviation sector, asked national governments to give it a mandate to start talks on air transport agreements with a number of countries including China, Turkey, United Arab Emirates, Kuwait and Qatar.